phaserjs/phaser/README.md

 * Move embedded Phaser logo outside or swap for canvas calls
 * Put Device.getAll elsewhere (plugin? utils?)
 * Investigate bug re: tilemap collision and animation frames
-* Allow camera to directly render to the stage rather than hidden ctx (maybe does this by default? or have under Mobile Optimisations list)
 * Sprite collision events
 * Check bounds/edge points when sprite is only 1x1 sized :)
 * QuadTree.physics.checkHullIntersection